 Make a list of the items you use every day or weekly, then identify which ones are disposable and could be replaced with a reusable item.
-Some common items to swap in could be reusable shopping bags, coffee cups, cutlery, cotton rounds, coffee filters, straws, menstrual cups, razors, produce bags, beeswax wraps, and water bottles.
+Some common items to swap in could be reusable products, like shopping bags, coffee cups, cutlery, cotton rounds, coffee filters, straws, menstrual cups, razors, produce bags, beeswax wraps, and water bottles.

 Day 3: Quit Food Waste

 If food waste were a country, it would be the third-highest greenhouse gas emitter in the world.
 Food scraps in your trash go to the landfill where they do not decompose organically (as they would in a composter) and release methane, contributing to the climate crisis.
 For day 3, fight food waste by finishing your leftovers!
 Check your fridge for produce on the cusp and use older pantry items to make a stew, stir-fry, or casserole.

 If you need more of a challenge, commit to buying your next round of groceries from your farmers market.
 Most foods in our grocery stores travel long distances and are grown in ways that damage the soil—by purchasing from local farmers, you are voting with your dollar for a resilient local food system.

 Our clothes have an outsized impact—the fashion industry produces more carbon emissions than all international flights and maritime shipping combined.
 It also pollutes waterways with toxic microfibers and reinforces wealth inequality and social injustice for garment workers.